Being a newbie and starting a new life, and moving to Hong Kong is at once exhilarating, daunting, and stressful.

 In the meantime, here’s a guide for newbies moving to Hong Kong – with lots of tips if you’ve been here years and stumbled on this!
 We’re going to be looking at:

-- Finding an apartment to move in to
+- Renting an apartment in Hong Kong

-- How to find the right furniture for your new place
+- Buying furniture for your new home

-- Shopping second hand in Hong Kong
+- Tips for buying second-hand goods in Hong Kong

 - A guide to buying a second-hand car in the city